DHTMLX/docs-suite/docs/grid/configuration.md

 ]
 ~~~

-The height of the header/footer of Grid is calculated as a sum of the levels which are included into it.
-To set the height of the levels, use the [`headerRowHeight`](grid/api/grid_headerrowheight_config.md)/[`footerRowHeight`](grid/api/grid_footerrowheight_config.md) properties, correspondingly.
-Each of them can be set either as a *number*, which is applied to every level of the zone, or as an *array*, which sizes the levels individually.
+The height of the header/footer of Grid is calculated as a sum of rows which are included into it.
+To set the height of a row inside the header/footer, use the [`headerRowHeight`](grid/api/grid_headerrowheight_config.md)/[`footerRowHeight`](grid/api/grid_footerrowheight_config.md) properties, correspondingly.
+Each of them can be set either as a **number**, which is applied to every level of the zone, or as an **array**, which sizes the levels individually.

 The default value of the mentioned properties is 40.